COVID-19 Safety & Prevention Resources, Information, and Campus Guidelines

 THANK YOU!
 Together we are helping to keep our community safe and healthy...

-NEW!
-Students and Employees COVID-19 POSITIVE TEST REPORTING FORM
+COVID-19 POSITIVE TEST REPORTING FORM for students and employees.

-• Please report all positive COVID-19 cases to Manager, COVID-19 Response and Compliance and/or Student Health Services by using the new COVID-19 POSITIVE TEST REPORTING FORM at the top of this webpage.
+Please use the form above to report all positive COVID-19 cases to the Manager, COVID-19 Response and Compliance and/or Student Health Services.

-• Cabrillo College is required by the Division of Occupational Safety and Health of California to report all COVID-19 campus exposures to all potential close contacts.
-A close contact is anyone who shares the same air space for a cumulative time of 15 minutes or more, regardless of distance, with an infectious person who later tested positive for COVID-19.
+Cabrillo College is required by the Division of Occupational Safety and Health of California to report all COVID-19 campus exposures to all potential close contacts.
+A close contact is anyone who shares the same air space for a cumulative time of 15 minutes or more, regardless of distance or mask usage, with an infectious person who later tested positive for COVID-19.
+We will be notifying all identified close contacts of their potential exposure while maintaining confidentiality of the covid-positive individual's identifying information or name.

 • Students are encouraged to reference course syllabi and email professors to inform them that they will be unable to participate in in-person academic activities while isolating due to a recent positive COVID-19 test.
 Academic accommodations are made for students in these circumstances.